BrentIO/FireFly/controller/support/OLED_screens/index.md

 ## Event Log
-Displays the four most recent events from the event log.
+Displays the four most recent events from the event log, with the newest event on the bottom of the screen.

 ### Intro
 ![Event Log Intro](./images/event_log_intro.svg)